 First Year Experience

 First Year Experience (FYE 101) is a one-credit hour course designed to facilitate the self-development of the student and introduce students to the expectations of the college community.
-This course is required first semester of incoming degree-seeking students.

-Orientation (new student)
+Orientation (new students to Sauk)

 Semester Class Schedules